mozilla-rally/beyond_the_paywall/src/README.md

 This directory contains the source code for the extension.
 This is where you would make changes to the extension.

+# How should I edit this code?

+This code is structured at two levels - the background scripts, and the content scripts.
+The content scripts do work on the content of a page, and the background scripts handle the backend of storing data.

+If you're looking to change or edit a field of data:
+  1. Look for your modules `.js` file, and determine if the change can be made in the event listener
+  2. If you need to change the way this field is collected, you may need to edit the content script in the `/content-scripts`.
+Note that some of the content scripts are from [WebScience](https://github.com/mozilla-rally/web-science), and so those will not be editable.

+Once your edit has been made, run the extension locally (instructions in README.md of the base dir of this repo).
+Check the data in `about:debugging`, and make sure the changes appear.
+You might have to edit the field description in the `/schemas` directory.

+# Description of files

 ## `/content-scripts`

 This directory contains content-scripts, which are the only scripts that can act on the page-level.
 Background scripts register these content scripts to run on certain webpages, and background scripts add Listener events to capture data sent back from content scripts.